maraclaras/maraclaras/README.en.md

 # About Me

 Hi!
-I'm **Maria Clara**, a **Software Engineering student at PUC Minas** and currently an **intern at Localiza&Co**.
+I'm **Maria Clara**, a **Software Engineering student at PUC Minas** and currently an intern at **Localiza&Co**.

 I am interested in building solutions that connect **software development**, **data analysis**, **databases**, **process automation** and **software quality**.

-I enjoy understanding solutions from end to end — from data structures and business rules to the experience of the people using the system.
+I enjoy understanding solutions from end to end, from data and business rules to the experience of the people using the system.

-I also have a strong interest in design and creativity, which complements my technical background and helps me think about solutions that are not only functional, but also intuitive, organized and user-friendly.
+I also have an interest in design and creativity, which complements my technical background and helps me think about solutions that are intuitive, organized and functional.

 <br>